 The Jerusalem Council in Acts 15 resolves the church’s first great doctrinal conflict–the issue of whether God justifies or sanctifies anyone by works.
 The Council concluded that the death of Christ suffices for salvation.
 They settled that issue once and for all.

 “And certain men came down from Judea and taught the brethren, ‘Unless you are circumcised according to the custom of Moses, you cannot be saved’ (Acts 15:1).

 The issue at the Jerusalem Council was legalism.
-“Certain men” came to Antioch teaching that to trust the cross of Christ for salvation was not enough.
+“Certain men” came to Antioch of Syria teaching that to trust the cross of Christ for salvation was not enough.
 The first great doctrinal struggle of the church originated with a problem in the church at Antioch.

 “Therefore, when Paul and Barnabas had no small dissension and dispute with them, they determined that Paul and Barnabas and certain others of them should go up to Jerusalem, to the apostles and elders, about this question” (Acts 15:2).

 Circumcision added to the doctrine of the cross landed like a bombshell on those who believed in grace.
 A full-scale “dissension” and “dispute” broke out between the two groups.
 According to Galatians, the church at Antioch sent Paul, Barnabas, and Titus to Jerusalem to formalize the doctrine of salvation by grace.

 “And when they had come to Jerusalem, they were received by the church and the apostles and the elders; and they reported all things that God had done with them.
 But some of the sect of the Pharisees who believed rose up, saying, ‘It is necessary to circumcise them, and to command them to keep the law of Moses’” (Acts 15:4-5).